-6. While most central banks control short-term interest rates, aggregate demand tends to depend on longer-term interest rates (e.g., 10-year Treasury yields), where market expectations about future monetary policy comes into play.
-The yield on a bond reflects three components: (i) expected inflation; (ii) expected future short-term interest rates, i.e., the expected monetary policy stance; and (iii) a term premium, i.e., the added compensation demanded by lenders for bearing the risk of holding the longer-term asset rather than rolling over short-term instruments.
-Information in the sovereign term premium captures the perceived riskiness of holding longer-term securities, although it is also influenced-to a lesser extent-by changes in demand and supply for specific securities.
+6. While most central banks control short-term interest rates, aggregate demand tends to depend on longer-term interest rates (e.g., 10-year Treasury yields), where market expectations about future monetary policy comes into play.3 The yield on a bond reflects three components: (i) expected inflation; (ii) expected future short-term interest rates, i.e., the expected monetary policy stance; and (iii) a term premium, i.e., the added compensation demanded by lenders for bearing the risk of holding the longer-term asset.
+Information in the sovereign term premium captures the perceived riskiness of holding longer-term securities, although it is also influenced by changes in demand and supply for specific securities.
 For bondholders, one of the most important risks captured in the term premium is the risk from unexpected inflation.
-In essence, the sovereign term premium separates the expectations component of the borrowing cost (i.e., expected inflation and the expected nominal rate reflecting expected monetary policy), from the uncertainties of future inflation and other risks (e.g. credit risks).
+In essence, the sovereign term premium separates the expectations component of the borrowing cost (i.e., expected inflation and the expected nominal rate reflecting expected monetary policy), from the uncertainties of future inflation and other risks (e.g., credit risks).